Lightning-AI/pytorch-lightning/docs/source/advanced/multiple_loaders.rst

             return loaders

-Furthermore, lightning also supports that nested lists and dicts (or an combination) can be returned
+Furthermore, Lightning also supports that nested lists and dicts (or a combination) can be returned

 .. testcode::